vpinball/pinmame/src/p2k/README.md

 tournament client and its English strings.
 2.60 has the German ones too, so myPinballs picked up that translation along with the code.

-## Where it comes from
+## Where the original PR came from

-The machine is a port of the MAME driver by **erikieNL** (`erikieNL/mame`, branch `pinball2k`, MAME 0.239), which builds on R. Belmont's skeleton and Ville Linde's `mediagx.c`.
-The x86 CPU, the chipset devices and the handler logic are that driver's; what is new here is the plumbing that lets MAME 0.239 code live inside a fork of MAME 0.76.
+The initial machine emulation was based on a port of the MAME driver by **erikieNL** (`erikieNL/mame`, branch `pinball2k`, MAME
+0.239), which again was built on R. Belmont's skeleton and Ville Linde's `mediagx.c`.
+The x86 CPU, the chipset devices and the handler logic are that driver's; additional info was derived from Encore by reading its published source; what was new to the PR, was the plumbing that lets MAME 0.239 code live inside a fork of MAME 0.76.

 The DCS sound board is **not** ported - it is PinMAME's own Pin2K board in `src/wpc/wmssnd.c` (`docs/pin2k_sound.md`), which this driver drives as its host.

+Since then, a lot of code has been rewritten, extended, fixed, generalized, and optimized.
+What remains almost original (see **PINMAME** markers in the source though) are the parts that live in `src/p2k/mame`.

-Imported MAME files keep their original copyright and license headers (MAME is BSD-3-Clause) and name the version they came from.
+These imported MAME files keep their original copyright and license headers (MAME is BSD-3-Clause) and name the version they came from.

 ## A warning about speed

-Pinball 2000 is a 233 MHz PC and this emulates the whole thing - protected mode, paging, the x87 FPU, the PCI bus, the display controller.
+Pinball 2000 is a 233 MHz PC and this emulates the whole thing - protected mode, paging, the x87 FPU, the PCI bus, blitter operations, the display controller.
 The CPU is clocked down, though no longer as far as MAME's driver takes it: 233/3, about 77.7 MHz, set in `src/wpc/p2k.c` and mirrored in `p2k_pinmame.cpp`.
-Even so:
+Note that all video/gfx operations (a bottleneck on the real machine) are close to free to this emulated CPU though, so this lower clock rate does not match what a real MediaGX CPU would be capable of at the same clock rate.

+So in practice, games run at a frame rate that should match the original, and the required emulation system must not be high-end anymore (compared to the MAME driver).
-**On a low-power desktop (Pentium Silver J5040, Atom class) a running game reaches about 50 % of real time.** On a current desktop or laptop core expect comfortably more than real time.
-The workload is single-threaded, so only single-core performance matters.
+Note that the workload is single-threaded, so only single-core performance matters.

-Measured shares in a running game (Linux, and outdated): the MediaGX 44 %, the DCS sound board's ADSP-2100 38 %, the mixer 9 %, the video renderer 9 %.
-Both figures predate the idle skips below; most of that sound board share turned out to be the DSP waiting rather than working, so treat it as an upper bound.
+Measured shares in a running game (Windows, and a bit outdated): the MediaGX 70-90 %, the DCS sound board's ADSP-2100 around 5 %.
+Note that the low ADSP percentage is due to implemented idle skips (see below for potential caveats); most of that sound board share turned out to be the DSP waiting rather than working, so treat it as an upper bound.

-Two switches change speed and both are already on - the idle skips in *Where the time goes*, worth about 9 % together.
-Nothing else here has a fast setting yet.

-Windows/Visual C++ performance measurement update: After reclocking the MediaGX and the PIT, and optimizing the ADSP idle loops, the ADSP is now barely measurable anymore, so optimizing it may be void for now.
-The major bottleneck at the moment is the MediaGX, with the majority of it being the i386 FETCH() routine.

 ## Building